dstackai/dstack/docs/index.md

 # A better way to run ML workflows

-Welcome to `dstack`'s documentation!
-Here you can learn what it is, how it works, and how to get started.

 ## What is dstack?

-`dstack` allows you to define machine learning workflows as code and run them on any cloud.
+`dstack` is an open-source tool that enables you to define data and machine learning workflows as code and easily execute them wherever you choose, whether it be on a local machine or on any cloud platform.
+It also tracks artifacts and allows for collaboration.

-It helps you set up a reproducible environment, reuse artifacts, and launch interactive development environments and apps.

-[Get started](installation.md){ class="md-go-to-action primary" } [Join Slack](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ){ class="md-go-to-action secondary slack" }
+[Installation](installation.md){ class="md-go-to-action primary" } [Playground](playground.md){ class="md-go-to-action secondary" }

-## Define workflows
+## How it works?

 Define ML workflows, their output artifacts, hardware requirements, and dependencies via YAML.